Bushfire Data Challenges

 The ARDC convened key national stakeholders from the research and public sectors to design a national data capability that spans research, development and operational planning, response and recovery.

-Our systematic consultation process identified areas for national digital research infrastructure, including Bushfire Data Commons for:
+Our systematic consultation process identified areas for national digital research infrastructure, including:

-These projects will benefit people involved in bushfire research, development, planning and response and, ultimately, the Australian citizens.
+Projects were rolled out in these areas to benefit people involved in bushfire research, development, planning and response and, ultimately, all Australian citizens.

-Thirteen projects are now underway to build those comprehensive national data assets and create a shared bushfire modelling environment to support research, development, planning and response.
+Thirteen projects were undertaken to build comprehensive national data assets and create a shared bushfire modelling environment to support research, development, planning and response in the identified areas.
+These projects have now been completed, having:

-• establishing new or improve existing data collections
+• established new or improved existing data collections

-• adopting platform solutions (or elements of) that enable researchers to collect or generate data, analyse data and produce FAIR output data
+• adopted platform solutions (or elements thereof) that enable researchers to collect or generate data, analyse data and produce FAIR output data

-• using underpinning infrastructure to store, access and analyse data
+• used underpinning infrastructure to store, access and analyse data

-• creating legal, governance, policy, technology, collaboration and participation frameworks to enable success.
+• created legal, governance, policy, technology, collaboration and participation frameworks to enable success.

 Contact the ARDC